 We serve Him in worship by declaring His holiness, His glory, and other attributes that are often included in our music: it’s a means of grace.
 We serve Him by reading the scriptures together or declaring a creed that explains our belief system.
 We serve Him by participating with others and enjoying His presence with fellow believers.
 Some say, “I can be a Christian without going to Church.”
 I say, “Why would you?”
-Worshiping God as one Body has a supernatural component to it that began in the Old Testament and continues into the New, however, if you’re not in fellowship with others believers, you will miss it.
+Worshiping God as one Body has a supernatural component to it that began in the Old Testament and continues into the New, however, if you’re not in fellowship with others believers you’ll miss it.

 The trumpeters and singers performed together in unison to praise and give thanks to the LORD.
 Accompanied by trumpets, cymbals, and other instruments, they raised their voices and praised the LORD with these words: “He is good!
 His faithful love endures forever!”
 At that moment a thick cloud filled the Temple of the LORD.
 The priests could not continue their service because of the cloud, for the glorious presence of the LORD filled the Temple of God.
-(2 Chronicles 5:13, 14 NLT)
+2 Chronicles 5:13, 14 NLT

-Then the devil took him up and revealed to him all the kingdoms of the world in a moment of time.
+Then the devil took Him up and revealed to Him all the kingdoms of the world in a moment of time.
 “I will give you the glory of these kingdoms and authority over them,” the devil said, “because they are mine to give to anyone I please.
 I will give it all to you if you will worship me.”
 Jesus replied, “The Scriptures say, ‘You must worship the LORD your God and serve only him.’
 Luke 4:5-8 NLT

 God connects with His Bride in a worship service and that communion can be powerful.
 So often in American churches we hear a lot about the individual, personal relationship with Christ and I love that.
 But I think we also need to remember that we are part of a bigger picture, a worldwide picture of worshipers who God sees as one Bride.
 Don’t miss what He’s going to do on Sunday.
-When you gather with other believers to worship, He may surprise you, as with Moses, by a supernatural encounter that will change your life!
+When you gather with other believers to worship, He may surprise you, as with Moses, with a supernatural encounter that will change your life!